Laptop Mag Verdict

 The 15-inch Microsoft Surface Book 2 is the most versatile Windows 10 machine for creative pros, if you're willing to pay a premium.

 Oh, how fast those laptops grow.
 Microsoft's pre-eminent workstation is back, and it's literally bigger than ever.
 The Surface Book 2 ($2,499 to start; $3,299 as tested) comes in a 15-inch size and has a few new additions, including an 8th Gen Intel Core i7 CPU, an Nvidia GeForce GTX 1060 GPU and, finally, USB Type-C. While it's aesthetically quite similar to the old, 13-inch model, the under-the-hood improvements make it superfast, and the new size allows more room to create and play.
-If you can overcome its massive price tag, the Surface Book 2 is the most powerful and functional 2-in-1 you can get.
+If you can overcome its massive price tag, the Surface Book 2 is the most powerful and functional 2-in-1 laptop and best video editing laptop you can get.

 The biggest aesthetic change Microsoft made with the Surface Book 2 was making it larger.
 The 15-inch model is the new flagship, with a larger screen and base.
 (If you prefer the 13.5-inch size, don't worry; that's still available.
 See Configurations, below.)